bahmanm/BahmanM.Flow/README.md

   </tr>
 </table>

+---

+# 🧩 Flow is Composable.  _Wait...What!?_

-But...the REAL win is in Flow's **plug-and-play design** 🔌
+The previous example was cool: clean and declarative.
+But the REAL win is in Flow's **plug-and-play design** 🔌

 -  A Flow is just a **recipe** for your business logic.
 -  Since it is nothing more than a definition, it can be enriched and reused: cheap and simple.
--  You can enhance any Flow with new behaviours without ever touching the original code - no, seriously 😎
+-  You can enhance any Flow with new behaviours and operators without ever touching the original code - no, seriously 😎

----

-Allow me to demonstrate:
+### Let's Break it Down

+Assume there's this flow which sends a notification to a user.
+Oh, and you do **not** own the code.

-1. Say, next sprint, you realise you need a retry logic?
+1️⃣ Say, you need a retry logic?
 Easy - you simply enrich your existing flow!

 ```csharp
 var resilientGetUserFlow =